Introduction to HED

 • Machine-actionable: Computers can automatically find and analyze events

-• Cross-study analysis: Compare and combine data from different experiments
+• Cross-study analysis: Allows analysts to compare and combine data from different experiments

 • BIDS integration: Works seamlessly with Brain Imaging Data Structure (BIDS)